Brutal combo of cold and wind arrives at the end of the week

 HARTFORD, CT (WFSB) - As one weather concern ends, another comes at the end of the week.

-Meteorologist Mark Dixon said that a brutally dangerous combination of cold and wind arrives Friday into Saturday.
+Chief Meteorologist Bruce DePrest said that a brutally dangerous combination of cold and wind arrives Friday into Saturday.

 An Early Warning Weather Alert was declared for that timeframe.